Results Of At-Home Genetic Tests For Health Can Be Hard To Interpret

 "I thought it would be good to get tested," says Steyn.
 "I thought this is something I should know."

-She ordered a $200 testing kit from the company, 23andme, spit into a small plastic tube and sent it back and waited for the results.
+She ordered a $200 testing kit from the company, 23andme, spit into a small plastic tube, sent it back and waited for the results.

 Genetic testing used to be uncommon and ordered only by doctors.
-They used it mainly to diagnose rare conditions, to find out whether prospective parents are carrying genetic diseases, or to determine if patients are at risk for diseases in the future.
+They used it mainly to diagnose rare conditions, to find out whether prospective parents are carrying genetic diseases, or to determine whether patients are at risk for diseases in the future.

 Now, more people are getting their DNA analyzed for health reasons, in the comfort of their own homes.
-As genetic testing has gotten easier, faster and more affordable, it's become a multimillion dollar industry, with many companies aggressively marketing convenient, inexpensive tests directly to consumers.
+As genetic testing has gotten easier, faster and more affordable, it has become a multimillion-dollar industry, with many companies aggressively marketing convenient, inexpensive tests directly to consumers.
 About one-third of Americans say they or a family member have considered getting a genetic test, according to a recent NPR-IBM Watson Health Poll.
 And millions of people have gotten them, for a variety of reasons.

 "This health-related testing is probably the next big step in using genomic information in our lives," says Robert Cook-Deegan, who studies health policy at Arizona State University.